+MAIN PURPOSE OF THE ROLE:

 To provide high quality administrative, operational and on the ground support across the Council’s community engagement and events functions.

 This includes facilitating the planning, delivery and evaluation of community events, supporting community groups and forums, helping manage digital communications, and contributing to the effective delivery of the Community Engagement, Events and Town Centre Strategies.